nikmd23/ossperks/README.md

 * Try to use `{URL to Product/Service Page}` that points to information about what is needed to qualify for a free license.
 * `platforms:` is a development platform like `.net`, `Java`, `JavaScript` or `Ruby`.
   * For non-platform specific tools, enter `Any`, not an operating system.
+* Do not submit freeware or shareware to be listed, those aren't really *perks* :wink:

 ## About ossperks.com
 The long term plan is to build something big and beautiful that provides value for open source projects, consisting of